Army STARRS and STARRS-LS Research Instruments (Questionnaires)

 STARRS-LS is a four-wave longitudinal study designed to follow a cohort of Soldiers who participated in the three largest studies within Army STARRS (the All Army Study, the New Soldier Study and the Pre/Post Deployment Study).
 Under STARRS-LS, four waves of questionnaires are being administered from 2016 to 2025 to allow continued follow-up of Soldiers during their careers in the Army as well as during their transition from the Army back to civilian life, for those who leave the Army.

-STARRS-LS data collection for Waves 1 and 2 ended in 2019.
-Public use datasets for these two waves of STARRS-LS data are available at ICPSR.
+STARRS-LS data collection for Waves 1, 2, and 3 have ended.
+Public use datasets for these three waves of STARRS-LS data are available at ICPSR.

-Wave 3 of STARRS-LS is currently being administered.
-STARRS-LS Wave 4 is planned to be administered after Wave 3 data collection ends.
+Wave 4 of STARRS-LS is currently being administered.
+STARRS-LS Wave 4 data will become available after data collection ends

 Links to copies of the Army STARRS and STARRS-LS Instruments: The following links will take you to the research instruments.